-- railway asset holder, with responsibility for monitoring that MTRCL complies with the terms of the Service Concession Agreement and the Supplemental Service Concession Agreements;

-- investing the reserve funds;

-- servicing the Corporation's outstanding debt;
+- railway asset holder, with responsibility for monitoring that MTRCL complies with the terms of the Service Concession Agreement and the Supplemental Service Concession Agreements; - investing the reserve funds; - servicing the Corporation's outstanding debt which was repaid in 2024; and - managing its subsidiaries.

-and

-- managing its subsidiaries.

-The principal activities of the subsidiaries incorporated are set out in Note 16 to the Financial Statements.
+The principal activities of the subsidiaries are set out in Note 16 to the Financial Statements.